 It should not be used without consulting a doctor.
 Vinlep can be taken with or without food.
 It is used twice a day both in monotherapy and in combination with other anti-epileptic medicines.
 The dose may be increased depending on the clinical response of the patient.
 Plasma oxcarbazepine level monitoring is not necessary during Vinlep treatment.
-Special populations Pediatric Patients In mono- and adjuvant (supportive) e therapy, Vinlep should be initiated with a dose of 8-10 mg/kg/day given in 2 divided doses.
-In an adjuvant treatment study in paediatric patients (aged 3 to 17 years), with the purpose to reach a target daily dose of 46 mg/kg, the median daily dose was 31 mg/kg/with a range of 6 to 51 mg/kg/day.
-In an adjuvant (supportive) treatment study in paediatric patients (aged less than 4 years), with the purpose to reach a target daily dose of 60 mg/kg, 56 % of patients reached a final dose of at least 55 mg/kg/day has been reached to in 56% of the patients.
-If clinically indicated, the dose may be increased by a maximum of 10 mg/kg/day increments at approximately weekly intervals from the starting dose to a maximum dose of 60 mg/kg/day, to achieve the desired clinical response.
-See Section Pharmacokinetics.
-Since clearance (L/hour/kg) decreases by age when normalized by body weight in monotherapy and adjuvant treatment, children aged less than 4 years may require an oxcarbazepine dose per body weight which is two folds of adult dose.
-And children aged 4 to 12 years may require 50% more oxcarbazepine per body weight compared to adults. (see Section Pharmacokinetics).
+Special populations Pediatric Patients Pediatric patients In mono- and adjuvant (supportive) therapy, Vinlep should be initiated with a dose of 8-10 mg/kg/day given in 2 divided doses.
+In an adjuvant treatment study, performed in pediatric patients (aged 3 to 17 years) with the purpose to reach target daily dose of 46 mg/kg, the median daily dose has been 31 mg/kg in the range of 6 to 51 mg/kg.
+In an adjuvant treatment study, performed in pediatric patients (aged less than 4 years) with the purpose to reach target daily dose of 60 mg/kg, final dose of at least 55 mg/kg/day has been reached to in 56% of the patients.
+If clinically indicated, the dose may be increased by a maximum of 10 mg/kg/day increments at approximately weekly intervals from the starting dose to a maximum dose of 60 mg/kg/day, to achieve the desired clinical response (See Section - Pharmacokinetics) Since clearance (L/hour/kg) decreases by age when normalized by body weight in monotherapy and adjuvant treatment, children aged less than 4 years may require an Vinlep dose per body weight which is two folds of adult dose.
+And children aged 4 to 12 years may require 50% more Vinlep per body weight compared to adults. (see Pharmacokinetics).
 Compared to older children, enzyme inducing effect of antiepileptic drugs on weight adjusted normalized clearance appears to be higher for children aged less than 4 years.
-Compared to combined treatments and monotherapy with antiepileptic drugs without enzyme inducing effect, approximately 60% more oxcarbazepine may be required for administration per body weight at children aged less than 4 years, treated by adjuvant treatment with antiepileptic drugs having enzyme inducing effect.
+Compared to combined treatments and monotherapy with antiepileptic drugs without enzyme inducing effect, approximately 60% more Vinlep may be required for administration per body weight at children aged less than 4 years, treated by adjuvant treatment with antiepileptic drugs having enzyme inducing effect.
 For older children treated with enzyme inducer antiepileptic drugs, dose increase at a lower rate may be required compared to the ones receiving monotherapy or being treated with addition of non-enzyme inducing drugs.
-Controlled clinical experience on oxcarbazepine is not available in children aged less than 2 years.
-Elderly patients No difference has been observed in efficacy and safety of oxcarbazepine in patients aged 65 years or over.
-Hepatic impairment No dosage adjustment is required for patients with mild to moderate hepatic impairment.
-Vinlep has not been studied in patients with severe hepatic impairment, therefore, caution should be exercised when dosing severely impaired patients (see Section Pharmacokinetics).
-Renal impairment In patients with impaired renal function (creatinine clearance less than 30 mL/min), Vinlep therapy should be initiated at half the usual starting dose (300 mg/day) and increased gradually to achieve the desired clinical response (see section Pharmacokinetics).
-ADMINISTRATION It is for oral use.
+Controlled clinical experience on Vinlep is not available in children aged less than 2 years Elderly patients No difference has been observed in efficacy and safety of Vinlep in patients aged 65 years or over Hepatic impairment No dosage adjustment is required for patients with mild to moderate hepatic impairment.
+Vinlep_has not been studied in patients with severe hepatic impairment, therefore, caution should be exercised when dosing severely impaired patients (see Section Pharmacokinetics) Renal impairment In patients with impaired renal function (creatinine clearance less than 30 ml/min), Vinlep therapy should be initiated at half the usual starting dose (300 mg/day) and increased gradually to achieve the desired clinical response (see Section Pharmacokinetics) Method of administration It is for oral use.